MATERIALS NEEDED

 5. SEW PIECE P2

-Make a small hole at each end of piece P2.
-On piece P1, mark the four holes for the inner reinforcement P2 (see pattern).
-For each pair of holes, pass a needle or round awl from one hole to the other, going through only the lining (do not pierce the Salpa reinforcement or the leather).
-This method creates a discreet opening for attaching piece P2.
+Pierce a small hole at each end of piece P2.
+On piece P1, mark the four holes of the inner reinforcement P2 (see pattern).
+For each pair of holes, pass a needle or a round awl from one hole to the other, going only through the lining (do not pierce the Salpa and leather reinforcement).
+This method allows for a discreet passage to secure piece P2.

-Using thread and a needle, pierce through the first hole, bring it out through the second, then pass it through one of the holes in P2 and tighten it securely.
-Repeat this process several times to ensure a secure hold.
+With thread and a needle, stitch into a first hole, exit through the second, then pass through one of the holes of P2 and tighten firmly.
+Repeat several times to ensure a good hold.

 ![]() |